Roger-luo/Kebab/README.md

 or download the source codes from github.

-# One example for cooling based computation
+# One example for cooling-assist computation

 ```julia
 using Kebab